 Newman died September 26, 2008, in Westport, Conn., leaving behind a legacy of philanthropy with his Newman's Own Foundation, in addition to an acting career spanning five decades.

 In celebration of his life, here are a few top picks for Paul Newman.

-Arguably one of his most memorable roles, Newman portrays "Fast" Eddie Felson as a self-destructive pool shark obsessed with being the best at the game.
+The Hustler: In arguably one of his most memorable roles, Newman portrays "Fast" Eddie Felson as a self-destructive pool shark obsessed with being the best at the game.

-Butch Cassidy and the Sundance Kid: Based loosely on real-life events, this film starring Newman as a wild west outlaw opposite Robert Redford was added to the National Film Registry by the Library of Congress in 2003 for its cultural and historic significance.
+Butch Cassidy and the Sundance Kid: Based loosely on real-life events, this film starring Newman as a wild west outlaw opposite Robert Redford was added to the National Film Registry by the Library of Congress in 2003 for its cultural and historical significance.

 The Color of Money: Newman received an Academy Award for reprising his role as "Fast" Eddie Felson, an aging hustler attempting to mentor Tom Cruise's Vincent Lauria in the art of the hustle.